Progress Measurement for Canada’s Sustainable Development Goals

 where

-ti is the most recent year where data is available, and
+ti is the most recent year where data is available,

 Indicators with quantitative targets